Concealment in Family Systems

 “What belongs to the past may remain with the past.”

-“The excluded and forgotten also belong.”
+“The forgotten and excluded also belong.”

 A Grounded Perspective